In 2020, during that interminable, soul-sapping period of house arrest known as lockdown, I started work on two book projects.

 The other project concerned guitar gods and heroes.
 Visitors to Flickr soon become aware of my devotion to certain doyens of heavy guitar.
 The book concept was an examination of the charisma, greatness and failings of my favourite guitarists, categorized as gods, demigods and heroes.
 Exemplars of virtus and gloria.
 No strangers to hubris.

-There would be necessary discussion of the great innovators (Beck, Hendrix, Page and Van Halen), numerous honourable mentions and cameos, and appendices about gear and trivia (the most metal guitar?
+There would be necessary discussion of the great innovators (Beck, Townshend, Hendrix, Page and Van Halen), numerous honourable mentions and cameos, and appendices about gear and trivia (the most metal guitar?
 Adrian Smith’s black Lado Earth as featured in the ‘Aces High’ video, obviously).

-It did not progress beyond an outline and the acquisition of a pile of vintage guitar magazines.
+The project did not progress beyond an outline and the acquisition of a pile of vintage guitar magazines.

 Man has got to know his limitations, as Dave Mustaine (channeling Clint Eastwood) might say.
 This mediocre, self-taught bedroom guitarist quickly realised he lacked the necessary musical knowledge and vocabularly.
 Kerrang-ese like ‘riffage’, ‘shredding’, ‘tasty licks’, ‘fretboard heroics’ and ‘blazing/blistering/searing/soaring solo’ can carry one only so far.
 Anyhoo, the job had already been done by the expert contributors to the Alchemy profiles at Dinosaur Rock Guitar.
-(Also, the age of the guitar hero is waning.
-The true guitar hero is an increasingly rare and aged beast.
-He is the product of a distant epoch, a twentieth century boy who, unlike the youthful legion of technically accomplished but characterless TikTok supershredders, mastered his art in the testing conditions of the pre-internet era.
-There may be some riffs left to discover but he already has the best ones.)
+Also, the age of the guitar hero is waning.

 And yet…